 - Geospatial search (i.e., combining location information with data.
 Includes filtering results by distance, even filtering spatial data within documents, such as CAD drawings or blueprints)

-- Data durability – With the community version of Solr, data can get lost.
+- Data protection – With the community version of Solr, data can get lost.
 In the version that comes with DataStax Enterprise data is always completely safe, thanks to the data durability features of Cassandra.

 Scenarios it transforms

-Here are some of the ways enterprises can deliver better search experiences using integrated Solr enterprise search in DataStax Enterprise:
+Here are some of the ways enterprises can deliver better search experiences using integrated enterprise search in DataStax Enterprise:

 - Log processing and application code search – IT teams can quickly search extremely large application log files to speed development or troubleshoot problems.
-Open source specialist SourceNinja uses the integrated Solr search capabilities in DataStax Enterprise in the mammoth task of monitoring and tracking all open source software applications across all platforms.